Images Index> Matlock Bath, 20th and 21stC Images> This page

 which is surrounded with ancient gothic woodwork, finished with pediments and finials,

-with crockets up the the angles of the pediments, and oak railings in front
+with crockets up the angles of the pediments, and oak railings in front

 "[2].

-Holy Trinity Church, Matlock Bath - Memorial Inscriptions in the Church
+Holy Trinity Church, Matlock Bath - Memorial Inscriptions in the Church, including memorial boards, list of vicars and and a water colour painting.

 Holy Trinity Church, Matlock Bath - Memorial Inscriptions in the Churchyard